iwasz/oledgui/README.md

 * [ ] Implement something more than a dummy examples, and test the API in real life.
   * [ ] How to set the initial value other than assiging a widget to a variable and then using variable's methods?
 * [ ] Try to break the API.
 Is there a way to pass something that the concepts accept, but then it causes an error somewhere deeper?
 For instance combo ID has to be std::copyable is that enough?
+* [ ] Bug: one can't put a widget (combo in my case) directly into window.
+It has to be wrapped in a hbox/vbox.

 # Documentation TODO: